jowitapodolak/finetuning_BERT_NER/README.md

 ## Acknowledgments

- We would like to express our deep gratitude to our thesis supervison, Professor Leon Derczynski.
+ We would like to express our deep gratitude to our thesis supervision, Professor Leon Derczynski.